Choosing your bonsai species

 Level: intermediate

-These species love warmth, strong light, and very free-draining substrates.
-They are especially suitable for regions with hot summers, or for growers using a cold greenhouse.
+These species like warmth, strong light and free-draining substrates.
+They are especially suitable for regions with hot summers and often speak to growers who love old-looking, twisted and sunlit trees.

 Olive bonsai

-Very resistant, slow but steady growth, and beautiful bark with age.
-Olive trees are perfect for natural styles and carved deadwood.
+Very resistant, slow but steady growth, with superb bark as it ages.
+Olive is perfect for natural styles and carved deadwood.

 Exposure: sun